TJParton/FinalProject-1600/README.md

 <!DOCTYPE html>
 <html>
-    <h1 style="color:orange;">Audacity Tutorial</h1>
+    <h1 style="color:orange;">Basic Audacity Tutorial</h1>
     <body style="background-color:powderblue;">
     <h2 style="color:orange;">Author: TJ Parton</h2>
     <h2 style="color:orange;">Purpose of this tutorial</h2>
     <p>The purpose of this tutorial being created is to help a student navigate the process of creating and editing audio in Audacity.
-This tutorial will delve into sample rates, recording audio, adding effects, and editing audio that has been recorded.</p>
+This tutorial will delve into sample rates, recording audio, adding effects, editing audio that has been recorded, and then exporting the audio.</p>
     <h2 style="color:orange;">Target Audience</h2>
     <p>The target audience for this project is college students who may be taking INFOTC 1600.
 This tutorial would then act as a guide in completing the challenge: Digital Audio in Audacity</p>
     <h2 style="color:orange;">Navigation</h2>